dsuth10/Legends-of-Learning2/TECHNICAL_DOCUMENTATION.md

    - Always use try/except when reading/writing JSON files
    - Verify file permissions on data directory
    - Keep backup of data files during development

+5. Character Display in Class Dashboard
+   - Ensure the Character model is imported in class_management.py
+   - Use Character.get(username) to load character information for each student
+   - Verify that characters.json contains the correct data for each student

+6. Password Reset
+   - Use werkzeug.security.generate_password_hash() to create new password hashes
+   - Update the password field in users.json with the new hash
+   - Ensure the hash is generated using the same method as the application

 ## Deployment Considerations
 1. Change default teacher registration code